THE SHAM AND SCAM OF DISCOVERY IN CALIFORNIA CRIMINAL CASES.

 In the first instance, where the very policies, customs and practices of the involved police agency leads to concealing exculpatory evidence from both the District Attorney’s Office, and, therefore, also from the criminal defendant.

 In the second instance, where an individual police officer or deputy sheriff simply conceals or destroys exculpatory evidence.
 Both of these practices are very real and very commonplace.

 For example, under the California discovery scheme, the defendant has a right to the discovery of the statements of witnesses who the prosecution intends to call at trial.
 Cal.
-Penal Code § 1054.1 However, notwithstanding that clear mandate of Section 1054.1, more often than not, even though the police know that items like police “Deputy / Officer Daily Activity Reports”, “Use of Force Investigation” packages, “Patrol Sergeant’s Daily Reports”, Deputy / Officer emails to each other and to supervisors, Intra-Departmental Memos, and many other items that contain such statements of the very witnesses that the prosecution intends to call at trial (i.e. the arresting officer who beat you up), the police generally will not turn such evidence over in the absence of a court order.
-This is no joke.
+Penal Code § 1054.1 However, notwithstanding that clear mandate of Section 1054.1, more often than not, even though the police know that items like police “Deputy / Officer Daily Activity Reports”, “Use of Force Investigation” packages, “Patrol Sergeant’s Daily Reports“, Deputy / Officer emails to each other and to supervisors, Intra-Departmental Memos, BOLO’s (be on look out for) and as especially the Internal Affairs investigation of the very incident complained of; something that contains the statements of the very witnesses that the prosecution intends to call at trial (i.e. the arresting officer who beat you up.)

 Unfortunately, most criminal lawyers (who don’t sue police officers) have limited knowledge of what types of evidence is “out there”, to improve their odds of success in their trials and motions.
 The Judges, both trial and appellate, have this attitude, that because you’re being criminally prosecuted, that you should have less discovery rights when your freedom and your life is at stake, than if you sued your neighbor about making rude remarks to you.See, Haggerty v.
 Superior Court, 12 Cal.Rptr.3d 467 (2004.)